There are times when the most important thing a hero can do is the slightest move.

 Professional Wrestling has a specific subtrope: Ricky Morton

-- The ending of Bone: Thorn is pinned only inches from the Crown of Thorns, and all she has to do is touch it and the world will be saved.
+- Bone: Thorn is pinned only inches from the Crown of Thorns, and all she has to do is touch it and the world will be saved.
 Fone Bone holds her hand and touches the Crown, producing the same effect as if Thorn had touched it.
 Probably.

 - What Lies Beneath, the scene with Michelle Pfeiffer slowly drowning in the bath tub, trying to pull the plug out with her toe.